darewreck54/android/week2/NYTimesSearch/readme.md

 - learning new libraries and figuring how they work in respect to activities and fragements and how the data will be passed around
 - Issues with were emulator related
 - Issues with things not working due to mismatch in library versions
+- While tesitng, I would hit the API limit eventhou I enlarge the pictures/text to slow down the calls.
+So the version 2 gif is not reflective of endless scrolling

 ## Open-source libraries used